Interior Finish Calculator Hub: Choose a Tool

 - Measure each wall separately for irregular rooms and partial-height sections.

-- Decide whether to subtract windows/doors based on your accuracy needs and cut-up waste.
+- Decide whether to subtract windows and doors based on your accuracy needs and cut-up waste.

 - Verify manufacturer coverage rates and packaging coverage before purchasing.